-Students are evaluated at the completion of each clinical rotation assignment by staff technologists utilizing the Student Performance Evaluation form located in Trajecsys.
-Staff technologists will assess the student's performance in 13 different categories.
-Please see the Appendix for categories and the complete form.
-The Clinical Instructor's will also fill out the evaluation at mid-term and end of semester.
-The rotation evaluations are considered for mid-term and final evaluation grades from the Clinical Instructor.
+Students are evaluated at the completion of each clinical rotation assignment by staff technologists utilizing the Student Performance Evaluation form for technologists located in Trajecsys.
+Staff technologists will assess the student's performance in 5 different categories.
+Please see the Appendix C for categories and the complete form.

 In addition to the evaluation is a list of Objectives and Performance Checklists specific to the rotational assignment.
-Objectives and Performance Checklists are to be completed and turned in to the Clinical Instructor by the end of each assigned clinical rotation.
-The student must also verify their rotation objectives, clinical supervision, and the repeat policy for each rotation in Canvas.
+Objectives and Performance Checklists are to be completed and turned in to the Clinical preceptor by the end of each assigned clinical rotation.
+The student must also verify their rotation objectives, clinical supervision, and the repeat policy in Canvas after each clinical rotation.
 Objectives and Performance Checklists are found in the Canvas course site within the student's clinical course files.
 Failure to submit clinical rotation objectives can adversely impact a student's clinical grade and could result in a grade of "I" incomplete in the course which could delay progression to the next semester.